 Inspiration and advocacy: We will share our research results through speaker series with international thought leaders, podcasts, virtual webinars, boot camps, and digital live talks to inspire others about our research.
 Our research will create a new environment and key knowledge base for our partners to establish themselves as leaders of the revolution of innovation.

-Graduate education: Our research will be the backbone for new novel forms of an interdisciplinary graduate education in innovation.
+Graduate education: Our research will be the backbone for novel forms of an interdisciplinary graduate education in innovation.

 Our people, affiliated researchers and distinguished thought leaders